The binary log contains “events” that describe

 the binary log.
 The effect of this option is that at restart after

 a crash, after doing a rollback of transactions, the MySQL server

-binary log.
-This ensures that the binary log reflects the exact
+that the binary log reflects the exact data of

-remains in synchrony with the master (not receiving a statement
+in synchrony with the master (not receiving a statement which has

 If the MySQL server discovers at crash recovery that the binary